Sisense Pricing 2026: MCP Server, AI Tiers + Alternatives

 Is Sisense more expensive than Tableau or Power BI Embedded?

-Year-1 TCO for an embedded use case is typically higher with Sisense than with Power BI Embedded (which has Azure-published pricing and tighter Microsoft-cloud bundle economics) and roughly comparable with Tableau Embedded once Tableau's Salesforce-bundle and Tableau Next pricing are factored in.
+Year-1 TCO for an embedded use case is typically higher with Sisense than with Power BI Embedded (which has Azure-published pricing and tighter Microsoft-cloud bundle economics) and roughly comparable with Tableau OEM Embedded once Tableau's Salesforce-bundle and Tableau Next pricing are factored in.
 The driver isn't list price - Sisense doesn't publish one - it's the professional-services minimum and the add-on tier structure.

 Does Sisense charge per user, per server, or per capacity?